thoughtbot/ruby-science/book/principles/dependency_inversion_principle.md

 So, did we actually make anything better?

-In this case, the code was improved because the information that affects the dependency decision - `params[:unanswered]` - is now closer to where we make the decision.
-Before, we needed to pass a boolean down into `summaries_using`, causing that decision to leak across layers.
+In this case, the code was improved because the information that affects the dependency decision—`params[:unanswered]`—is now closer to where we make the decision.
+Before, we needed to pass a Boolean down into `summaries_using`, causing that decision to leak across layers.

-Push your dependency decisions up until they reach the layer that contains the information needed to make those decisions, and you'll prevent changes from affecting several layers.
+If you push your dependency decisions up until they reach the layer that contains the information needed to make those decisions, you will prevent changes from affecting several layers.

 ### Drawbacks